Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 ### Using Clang-Tidy configuration files

-Clang-Tidy can read its configuration (enabled checkers + analyzer and checker options) from three mutually exclusive sources:
-1. It can be specified directly with the flag `--config=<CONFIGURATION>`.
-2. It can be specified with the flag `--config-file=<FILE>` which is equivalent to passing the content of the file to `"--config"`.
-3. If these flags are both absent (or they specify the empty string as configuration), then for each source file Clang-Tidy will attempt to find a file named `.clang-tidy` located in the closest path directory of that source file and reads configuration from this file (if it exists).
+When Clang-Tidy is executed without an explicit configuration, it will load implicit configuration from files named `.clang-tidy`: for each analyzed source file it will load configuration from the file named `.clang-tidy` located in the closest enclosing directory of that source file.

-When Clang-Tidy is invoked by CodeChecker, the default behavior is that CodeChecker uses `--config` to forward configuration to Clang-Tidy, and therefore the `.clang-tidy` files are ignored.
-However, it's possible to use the "magic" analyzer option `clang-tidy:take-config-from-directory=true` which disables the use of `--config`.
-When this option is specified:
+When Clang-Tidy is executed by CodeChecker, the default behavior is that CodeChecker runs `clang-tidy --config=...` to forward the configuration specified in CodeChecker (the enabled checkers + analyzer and checker options) and therefore the `.clang-tidy` files are ignored in this default workflow.

-* Configuration (directly or indirectly enabled checkers + analyzer and checker options) specified in CodeChecker **is not forwarded** and will not affect the analysis performed by Clang-Tidy.
-* Clang-Tidy will read configuration from the `.clang-tidy` files.
+However, the config forwarding can be disabled by the "magic" analyzer option `clang-tidy:take-config-from-directory=true`; when this is specified, Clang-Tidy will read configuration from the `.clang-tidy` files; but configuration specified in CodeChecker (enabled checkers and profiles, analyzer and checker options) **will be ignored by Clang-Tidy!**

-The Clang-Tidy configuration (which is passed to `--config` or is stored in the `--config-file` or the `.clang-tidy` files) should be specified in the YAML format, for example:
+The `.clang-tidy` files should be specified in the YAML format, for example:

 ```yaml
 ---